enkidevs/curriculum/Ruby/Fundamentals/strings-and-symbols.md

 ---
 ## Footnotes

-[1:INTERPOLATION] String interpolation is the process of evaluating a string literal containing one or more placeholders, yielding a result in which the placeholders are replaced with their corresponding values
+[1:INTERPOLATION] String interpolation is the process of evaluating a string literal containing one or more placeholders, yielding a result in which the placeholders are replaced with their corresponding values.

 [2:HASH] a hash is one of Ruby basic data structures, commonly known as a key-value dictionary.